alexandravkanderson/ava8270-S24-CodeLab1-Week1/README.md

 # Week 1 WASD Controller

-We did our favorite scripts and pushed the updated to github.
+We did our favorite scripts and pushed the updates to github.

 I gave you content.
 I hope you're happy.